dialogic-godot/documentation/documentation/creating-extensions.md

 An extension might want to add a dialogic settings editor.
 This is just a UI scene that has a script inheriting `DialogicSettingsPage`.

-- overwrite some methods (just the ones that you need)
+- Overwrite some methods (just the ones that you need)
   - `_get_title()`
   - _get_priority() -> return an int that will influence the order of settings pages
   - _refresh() -> whenever the settings are opened